 Think about trading your old bathroom scale for one that records data.
 Then, you can see trends in your weight over time.

 Wireless scales can automatically upload your weight to a secure website.

 If you're really into sharing, you can tweet your weigh-ins or post them on social media.
 This kind of support helps some people stay motivated.

 A home blood pressure cuff.
 High blood pressure and diabetes is a common and dangerous combination.
 Keep a closer eye on yours at home.

 Like scales, a wireless blood pressure monitor may automatically upload readings to a website so you can track them easily.

 Glucose monitors and apps.
 Read up on the new wave of high-tech glucose monitors and phone apps.

 Some gadgets can store your glucose monitor's readings in the cloud.
 That means you use less space on your phone or tablet.

 Browse the app store for your phone or tablet's operating system to find hundreds of diabetes apps -- to record carbs, set alarms for medication, and plan healthy meals.
 Look for ones with the highest ratings and try them.

 The Big Picture

 The high-tech revolution makes it easier to share info with your doctor.
-Now you can show her not only your glucose readings, but also your diet, exercise, and sleep.
+Now you can show them not only your glucose readings, but also your diet, exercise, and sleep.